CApy-RPI/mvp/README.md

 ## **Overview**

 Welcome to **CAPY** — an all-in-one club managerial software built for efficiency and ease of use.
 Using **Discord** as the primary communication platform, this bot automates administrative tasks like attendance tracking, student verification, meeting reminders, and more.
-Whether you're starting a new club or managing an established one, CApy helps you focus on what matters most.
+Whether you're starting a new club or managing an established one, CAPY helps you focus on what matters most.

 ## **Features**